jgrgurovic/Digital-Tissue-Image-Analysis/README.md

 # Digital Tissue Image Analysis Application

-An application developed for the analysis of digital tissue images using the TIA library, created as part of a master's thesis.
+An application developed for the analysis of digital tissue images using the TIA library, created as part of a **master's thesis**.

 ## Overview